Efficient Attention Mechanisms for Large Language Models: A Survey: Outlook

 This survey presents a comprehensive overview of efficient attention mechanisms, focusing on their algorithmic foundations, practical implementations, and integration into large-scale pre-trained language models.
 By categorizing linear and sparse attention into well-defined paradigms, we identify key design principles that enable scalability, computational efficiency, and long-context capability.
 We also analyze how these mechanisms are deployed in state-of-the-art models, either as standalone architectures or as part of hybrid designs that balance local and global computation.
-As attention-based models continue to scale and diversify, we anticipate further convergence between algorithmic innovation and hardware-aware optimization.
-We hope this survey provides a useful foundation for future research and system development in the pursuit of efficient, high-performance language modeling.